Liana Janáčková

 Liana Janáčková (born 17 December 1953) is a Czech politician, former mayor of the Mariánské Hory a Hulváky district of Ostrava and a senator.

 Biography

 She studied at the Faculty of Architecture of Brno University of Technology, before working at Stavoprojekt Ostrava and Drupos Ostrava.

 Political career

 She became Mayor of Mariánské Hory a Hulváky in 1990 and joined the Civic Democratic Party (ODS).
 She left ODS in 2004.
 She was replaced by Radomír Michniak in 2006.
 She returned to the position in 2007.

-In 2004, Janáčková was elected to the Senate as a nominee of the Party of Free Citizens.
+In 2004, Janáčková was elected to the Senate as a nominee of the Svobodní.
 She left the party in 2009.
 She sought a second term in 2010 election but was defeated by Antonín Maštalíř.

+In the 2013 Czech parliamentary election, she ran as a leader of the Head Up – Electoral Bloc in the Moravian-Silesian Region, but was not elected.

-She also ran for Senate in 2016 but was defeated by Zdeněk Nytra.
+She also ran for Senate in 2016, 2020, 2022 and 2024, but was not elected.

+In 2025, Janáčková joined the Motorists for Themselves.
+In the 2025 Czech parliamentary election, she ran as the third candidate in the Moravian-Silesian Region, but was not elected.